-The SQL Server database for the Data Repository can be hosted on any SQL Server instance, but the Base Monitor computer will need access to this database.
+The SQL Server database for the data repository can be hosted on any SQL Server instance, but the base monitor computer needs access to this database.

-The Base Monitor service computer needs to be able to connect to the following:
+The base monitor service computer must be able to connect to:

-- the SQL Servers you want to monitor, for collecting data about their performance
+- the SQL Servers you want to monitor, to collect data about their performance

-- the Data Repository database, for storing the collected data
+- the data repository database, to store the collected data

 Account credentials required for installing

-When installing and setting up SQL Monitor you need to provide credentials for the following:
+When you install and set up SQL Monitor, you need to provide credentials to connect:

-- connecting the Base Monitor service to the Data Repository (if you use a Windows account, this account will also run the Base Monitor service)
+- the base monitor service to the data repository (if you use a Windows account, this account will also run the base monitor service)

-- connecting to the machine (the physical or virtual server) hosting the SQL Server you want to monitor
+- to the machine (physical or virtual server) hosting the SQL Server you want to monitor

-- connecting to each SQL Server instance you want to monitor
+- to each SQL Server instance you want to monitor